One of the huge aspects of modern sales and marketing is email outreach.

-Follow-up emails are either sent post-purchase or start from even before their first purchase and seamlessly build communication throughout with multiple purchases.
+Follow-up emails are either sent post-purchase or start even before their first purchase and seamlessly build communication throughout multiple purchases.

-Every time a customer buys from you, you start follow-up emails sending them various emails that are about helping them in using the product to product recommendations.
+Every time a customer buys from you, you start follow-up emails, sending them various emails that are about helping them in using the product to make product recommendations.

 Whether you applied for a job or hired people, follow-up emails are sent to get further updates from the other parties.

-Follow-up emails help in building a chain of communication on a particular event, task or project across business, employees, clients, and customers.
+Follow-up emails help in building a chain of communication on a particular event, task, or project across the business, employees, clients, and customers.

 Well, in a way, everyone has sent a bunch of follow-up emails in their life whenever they want to further get updates from someone.